postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 <img alt="Add Mock to Schema" src="https://assets.postman.com/postman-docs/mock-server-schema-dropdown.jpg" width="200px"/>

+Next, choose between:
-Choose **Generate collection from schema** to create a mock server on the collection based on the schema.
-Specify a name and click **Generate Collection and Continue**.
+- **Generate collection from schema** to create a mock server on the collection based on the API schema, name your collection, then click **Generate Collection and Continue**
+- **Use an existing collection** to create a mock server from an existing collection, select the collection you want to use in the dropdown, then click **Select Collection and Continue**
+- **Create a new collection** to create a new collection from scratch to be used for the mock server, describe the API endpoints to create, then click **Create Collection and Continue**

 ![Mock Generation](https://assets.postman.com/postman-docs/generate-mock-collection.jpg)